 Stanford's highly collaborative intellectual community provides an unparalleled environment for graduate study and research.
 Students who pursue graduate and professional degrees have opportunities to study with a wide array of faculty.
 Graduate students engage in learning, teaching and research that often extend beyond departmental and disciplinary boundaries, and they may study in interdisciplinary or joint degree programs that span schools.

 Graduate students are encouraged to engage in a variety of professional and career development opportunities at Stanford as they prepare for a diversity of career paths.
-Many graduate students have the opportunity to undertake research or teaching assistantships, where they hone their skills as researchers and teachers while also contributing to the university's mission of education and research.
 The Office of the Vice Provost for Graduate Education works collaboratively across the university, leading initiatives and providing resources that enhance the quality of graduate students' educational experiences and position Stanford at the forefront of innovation in graduate education.